bixlabs/nightwatchjs-end-2-end-library/README.md

 * It creates a ``nightwatch.conf.js`` file in the root of your project.
 * It creates some examples in the folder ``./tests/end2end/`` so you have something to see this working right away (we are using [PageObject pattern](https://martinfowler.com/bliki/PageObject.html)).
 * It adds some exceptions to ``.gitignore`` file if it exists.
-* It adds an entry to the _scripts_ key in your _package.json_:
+* It adds some entries to the _scripts_ key in your _package.json_:
     * ``test-end2end`` command.
     * ``test-end2end-headless`` command (does exactly the same as ``test-end2end`` but headless for CI environments).
     * ``test-end2end-all`` command (it runs the test in Chrome, Firefox and IE11 (IE through BrowserStack though)).
     * ``test-end2end-headless-all`` command (Same as the command above it's just the headless version for CI environments).
-    * ``test-end2end-browserstack`` command (It runs the tests through the BrowserStack platform in IE11).
+    * ``test-end2end-browserstack`` command (It runs the tests through the BrowserStack platform in Chrome).
-    * ``test-end2end-browserstack-ci`` command (Same as the one above, just that this one runs it in 3 different browsers instead of 1, Chrome and Firefox are added).
+    * ``test-end2end-browserstack-chrome`` command (Same as the one above)
+    * ``test-end2end-browserstack-firefox`` command (Same but in Firefox)
+    * ``test-end2end-browserstack-safari`` command (Same but in Safari)
+    * ``test-end2end-browserstack-ieedge`` command (Same but in Edge)
+    * ``test-end2end-browserstack-ie11`` command (Same but in IE11)
+    * ``test-end2end-browserstack-ie10`` command (Same but in IE10)

 ## To run tests through BrowserStack (Recommended)

 Consider that you need a _BROWSERSTACK_USERNAME_ and _BROWSERSTACK_ACCESS_KEY_ environment variables correctly set for this to work.
-I recommend this way because it's easier to tests in multiple Browsers without any struggle, plus BrowserStack tests run in parallel.
+I recommend this way because it's easier to tests in multiple Browsers without any struggle.

 * ``$ npm run test-end2end-browserstack``

-To run in headless mode you do:

-* ``$ npm run test-end2end-browserstack-headless``

-Lastly if you want to run in Chrome, Firefox (real Browsers) and IE (IE through BrowserStack):
+If you want to run in Chrome, Firefox (real Browsers) and IE (IE through BrowserStack):

 * ```$ npm run test-end2end-all```

 and for the headless version of that:

 * ``$ npm run test-end2end-headless-all``

+Lastly you can configure whatever browser you want using the existing commands that are created through this library for different browsers, so running:

+* ``$ npm run test-end2end-browserstack``

+Will run the tests in BrowserStack but only for Chrome browser, if you want to add more browsers just check your _package.json_ and you will see that there are more options to do so.
+The idea is that you add those to the same `test-end2end-browserstack` with `&&`.
+An example of that command for running all the possible configurations that this library provides:

+* ``"test-end2end-browserstack": "npm run test-end2end-browserstack-ci-ieedge && npm run test-end2end-browserstack-ci-ie11 && npm run test-end2end-browserstack-ci-ie10 && npm run test-end2end-browserstack-ci-chrome && npm run test-end2end-browserstack-ci-firefox && test-end2end-browserstack-ci-safari"``

+Of course you can use those as you wish depending on your needs.

 ## To run tests in real Browsers through plugins